andrewhead/StackSkim/notes/eval/eval49.md

 For each selector in this sample, I produce a string representation of the parse tree in the format that ANTLR writes with the `tree.toStringTree(parser)` method (`data/expected_trees.txt`).
 I compare the parse trees I write to the ones produced by our parser (`data/generated_trees.txt`) using `diff` and report on the number that are parsed in an incorrect format.

+#### Iterations on Data set

+We increased the number of selectors in the ground truth to 466 after viewing the false negatives from rounds 3-6 of [Evaluation 45](../eval/eval45).
+I update the overall parser accuracy based on this updated data set.

 ### Expected Outcome

 We find that our system fails on 10% of examples.
 We also find that there is only 1% of examples that are malformed CSS selectors to begin with.
 We discover that our system does not support pseudo-selectors.